How to find a professional therapist offering counselling support for mental health

 Some therapists post reviews from former clients on their websites and some do not.
 I prefer not to but that doesn't mean I don't get them!!

-Remember, the therapeutic relationship is crucial to the success of the counselling - basically, if you feel comfortable with the therapist.
-It is okay to "shop around" until you find someone you feel comfortable with.
+Remember, the therapeutic relationship is crucial to the success of the counselling - basically, if you feel safe with the therapist and you feel comfortable to work with them, it will be a good working relationship.
+It is okay to "shop around" until you find someone because you are investing a lot of your time and effort so make sure you get the best for you.
 If you feel that your therapist reminds you of a friend who you have had a difficult relationship, you may find it awkward to feel relaxed and open with that person.
-It's also important to keep in mind that counselling is a collaborative process, and it may take a few sessions to establish a strong therapeutic alliance.
+It's also important to keep in mind that counselling is a collaborative process, and it may take a few sessions to establish a really strong therapeutic alliance.
 If you ever feel uncomfortable or that the therapy isn't helping, don't hesitate to discuss it with your counsellor or consider finding someone else who might be a better fit.
 You can also ask your therapist to help you find someone as they very often have knowledge of others around.
+I am always open to being asked to help find a therapist for others if I am booked up.
+I am a member of a South West organisation and can put out a request for a specific day/time/fee/location in one email which can save you phone calls and emails approaching counsellors individually.

 |